Royal train: Other states

-The Weimar Republic inherited about 100 of these royal cars, a number far larger than useful for President and government.
+The kings of Saxony, Wurttemberg and Bavaria possessed their own trains.
+Two royal coaches of a most splendid design used by King Ludwig II of Bavaria are preserved in the Nuremberg Transport Museum, the king's personal coach as well as a terrace-coach, by half open-air.
+The Weimar Republic inherited about 100 of these royal cars, a number far larger than useful for the president and government.
 So no new cars were built but some of the old ones used.
 Others were used in luxury trains or in ordinary services, especially dining cars, or as sleepers.
 Many of them were also converted to departmental vehicles.